poker-io/pokerio-server/README.md

 ## Running

-First you have to add firebase service account json file in src/.
+First you have to add firebase service account json file in src/ as serviceAccount.json.

-Run `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/project/src/your-service-account-file.json"`.

 Run `yarn start`.